A vertex operator reformulation of the Kanade-Russell conjecture modulo 9: Abstract

 \section{Abstract}

-We give a reformulation of the Kanade-Russell conjecture modulo 9 via the vertex operators for the level 3 standard modules of the affine Lie algebra of type $D^{(3)}_{4}$.
-We also propose a conjectural partition theorem which may be regarded as an $A^{(2)}_{4}$ analog of the Kanade-Russell conjecture.
+We reformulate the Kanade-Russell conjecture modulo 9 via the vertex operators for the level 3 standard modules of type $D^{(3)}_{4}$.
+Along the same line, we arrive at three partition theorems which may be regarded as an $A^{(2)}_{4}$ analog of the conjecture.
+Andrews-van Ekeren-Heluani has proven one of them, and we point out that the others are easily proven from their results.